amigojapan/LibrePasswordListGenerator/README.md

 `python LibrePasswordListGenerator.p`

+when prompted for your master password enter anything as your password, remember it is better if this is a safe password too

 to change the password length(of all the passwords(if it not possible to make a list with different password lengths)):